CindyZhou2003/mymkdocs/docs/abroad/IELTs_speaking2.md

 ------

 **5. Do you think you are an energetic person?**
 Yes, I consider myself an energetic person.
-I’m always eager to take on new challenges and stay active, whether it’s at work, during exercise, or in my personal life.
+I’m always eager to ==take on new challenges== and stay active, whether it’s at work, during exercise, or in my personal life.
 I find that being energetic helps me stay motivated and productive, and I enjoy pushing myself to achieve my goals.
 However, I also make sure to balance my energy with proper rest and relaxation to avoid burnout.

 ------